wvlet/airframe/airframe/README.md

 }
 ```

 By default all injections generates singleton objects that are alive until closing the current session.
 These singleton objects are managed inside the current session object.

-If you need to create a new instance for each binding, use `bindLocal{ ... }` or `bindFactory[I => X]`.

 ## Design